Tricuspid Regurgitation

 What are the treatment options?

-Mild and moderate tricuspid regurgitation usually do not need specific treatment beyond managing any underlying cause (for example controlling atrial fibrillation) and using diuretics if there is fluid retention.
+Mild and moderate tricuspid regurgitation usually do not need specific treatment beyond managing any underlying cause (for example controlling atrial fibrillation) and using diuretics for fluid retention.

 - Transcatheter tricuspid edge-to-edge repair (TEER) — clipping the valve leaflets together using the Pascal or TriClip system, without open-heart surgery.